 While those are good starting estimates, if you are serious about getting it's really important that you build up the circumference with replacement grips and overgrip if needed to get a properly fitting paddle handle that you find most comfortable for your hand and feels comfortable after extended time playing pickleball.

-I normally don't link to youtube exercise recommendations since there's a lot of un-documented "bro-science" out there but I do follow this guy and think the info he delivers is worth sharing.
+We normally don't link to youtube exercise recommendations since there's a lot of un-documented "bro-science" out there but I do follow this trainer and think the info he delivers is worth sharing.

 The pickleball elbow is a delicate topic, and that's an understatement.
 There are chances that you do everything right, and still it might happen to you, whereas there are people who subject themselves to fatiguing, harsh exercises without catching the slightest of symptoms.
 Hopefully the information in this article has shed some light on the causes and potential things to look at to minimize the pain and put you on the road to recovery so you can continue to enjoy the sport you love.